 - A frozen or stiff elbow.

-- Tender bump on the inside of the elbow.
+- Tender bumps on the inside of the elbow.

-What is the Treatment for Little League Elbow?
+What are the Treatment Options for Little League Elbow?

 - Rest the elbow by limiting the use and taking a break from throwing.